SciML/Surrogates.jl/docs/src/tensor_prod.md

 ``\[ f(x) = ∏ᵢ=₁ᵈ cos(aπxᵢ) \]``

 Where\
-d: Respresents the dimensionality of the input vector x\
+d: Represents the dimensionality of the input vector x\
 xi: Represents the ith components of the input vector\
 a: A constant parameter